sheijse/MP-2020-2021/README.md

 To use the teststeps you have to .cs files in a project as mentioned in the guide and run it using Visual Studio.
 When it fails a dll file will be created in the \bin\Debug subdirectory.
 This dll needs to be placed in the root directory of OpenTAP.

 The 'test header byte values' contains a 'main.cpp' file used to test the generation header byte values with the custom inputs.
-beware: Bytes visible in the output are in Little-endian, thus the MSB of each byte is the last one.
+Beware: Bytes visible in the output are in Little-endian, thus the MSB of each byte is the last one.

 The info directory contains:
 - pdf of submitted thesis and defense presentation